DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/articles-to-base-topics-off-of/00-other-blog-site/_posts/28-unicode.md

-In the talk “JavaScript luv Unicode”, <span class="citation" data-cites="mathiasb">\[@mathiasb\]</span>(https://mathiasbynens.be/) really given a pretty good introduction to unicodes.
+In the talk “JavaScript luv Unicode”, <span class="citation" data-cites="mathiasb">\[<span class="citation" data-cites="mathiasb">@mathiasb</span>\]</span>(https://mathiasbynens.be/) really given a pretty good introduction to unicodes.
 This is a brief post on what I learned about uncodes from his talk.
 Please note that many of the following things are explaned in the context of JavaScript.

 All the symbols in unicode standard will have a unique number called **code point** and a unique name. we don’t much care about the name in this post, but we use the word “code point” a lot.
 For example, the letter “A” is represented as **U+0041** in unicode where the integer part **0041** is called **code point**.